Businesses Need to Do More to Accounting Risks

 Nineteen percent of business executives admit their companies are “behind the curve” when it comes to managing accounting risks according to a new survey by accounting firms.

 The poll found that 67 percent of the respondents described their efforts as only “average.”
 In addition, only 15 percent of the business executives surveyed said they have any kind of accounting and internal audit function to evaluate accounting risk.

-The survey of more than 70 executives in the manufacturing, distribution and technology industries indicates that many businesses lack internal controls to manage there accounting risk, despite their increasingly prominent role in almost every business function.
+The survey of more than 70 executives in the manufacturing, distribution, and technology industries indicates that many businesses lack internal controls to manage their accounting risk, despite their increasingly prominent role in almost every business function.
 Forty-two percent of the survey respondents said their accounting risk and internal audit function success is “inextricably linked” to their overall business success.

-“Make no mistake, if sensitive or private data is hacked, companies will suffer consequences in the form of customer backlash, lawsuits or even government investigations,” said Gustavo A Viera CPA, a partner in VieraCPA’s corporate governance and risk management practice, in a statement.
+“Make no mistake, if sensitive or private data is hacked, companies will suffer consequences in the form of customer backlash, lawsuits, or even government investigations,” said Gustavo A Viera, a partner in Accountants in Miami corporate governance and risk management practice, in a statement.
 “Companies need to take an integrated approach and include their IT leadership in any discussions about accounting risk management practices.”

 The goal of this new editor is to make adding rich content to WordPress simple and enjoyable.
 This whole post is composed of pieces of content—somewhat similar to LEGO bricks—that you can move around and interact with.
 Move your cursor around and you’ll notice the different blocks light up with outlines and arrows.
 Press the

 How to Increase Profit Margins Through Virtual CFO Services

 Tax Accountant said IRS delays start of tax season for individual returns would be postponed until February 17 with some as late as March